Legal Things to Think About When Selling a Rental Property with Tenants

 What Agreements Can Be Made Between Landlords and Tenants?

-Having clear agreements between landlords and tenants ensures everyone is on the same page.
-In Connecticut, these agreements might include:
+Landlords and renters should have clear agreements so that everyone is on the same page.
+In Connecticut, some of these deals could be:

 Understanding Connecticut Laws for Selling Rental Properties